ZakKa89/joke-generator/README.md

 Passwords cannot be longer than 32 characters.
 Passwords can only contain lower case alphabetic characters.

-#### note from myself: for the iOl check, I made the assumption that it's about the specific characters: lowercase i, uppercase O and lowercase l.

 ### 2. Chuck Norris Joke generator
 We want an Application where we can fetch 10 Random Chuck Norris jokes.
 These jokes can be fetched from the following API http://api.icndb.com/jokes/random/10.